raceintospace/raceintospace/doc/manual/manual.md

 In the center are some preferences that affect both sides:

 1. Music: on or off
-2. Astronaut Roster: edit the custom roster
+2. Astronaut Roster: edit the custom roster (disabled)
 3. Sound: on or off
-4. Animation: movies or still photos while playing your missions
+4. Animation: movies or still photos while playing your missions (disabled)
-5. Model and Roster Type: Basic or Historical model, Historical or Custom roster
+5. Model and Roster Type: Historical or Basic model, Historical or Custom roster

 Select the country(ies) you wish to play and the features you desire.
 The game defaults to single player with the human as the US.
 Selecting a side to be played by a human defaults it to Game Level 1, and selecting a side to be played by computer defaults it to Level 3.
 You can change these values to suit you, of course.
 Setting both sides to humans creates a two-player Hotseat game.

-If you selected PLAY BY MAIL in the main menu, that will show at the top in place of PREFERENCES, and both sides will be set to human.
+~~If you selected PLAY BY MAIL in the main menu, that will show at the top in place of PREFERENCES, and both sides will be set to human.~~

 **Game Level**